bruceallday/RateMyRecipe/README.md

 ## Features
  * Secure OAuth authentication and authorization
  * Add your recipes to the mongoDB atlas database
- * Upvote or downvote other users recipes
+ * Get one upvote or downvote per user recipe including your own
  * Learn cool new recipes from cool new people

 ## Model View Controller - MVC methodology